Ernest Wong: New South Wales State Parliament

 At a special joint sitting of the New South Wales Legislative Council and the New South Wales Legislative Assembly held on 23 May 2013, Wong was appointed to fill a casual vacancy in the council, following the resignation of former Labor treasurer Eric Roozendaal who was suspended from the Labor Party in November 2012.

 A strong advocate for social justice and equality in a culturally diverse Australia, Wong's areas of policy interest include community development, equal opportunity and social harmony.
 Multiculturalism and anti-discrimination are two particular areas of political discourse in his narrative.

 He serves on various parliamentary committees, including the Select Committees on The Impact of Gambling and Human Trafficking in New South Wales.
 His speeches include "Poverty in Australia", "Depression" and "Social Enterprise Initiative".
 Currently, he is pursuing an inquiry in the NSW Upper House to end homelessness in NSW.
 In addition, Wong has been very vocal on the Japanese imperial invasion of China during the Second World War, delivering numerous speeches related to the war and comfort women.

 In May 2017, Wong was one of three Labor MPs to vote with the Liberal Party and National Party to block a bill to decriminalise abortion in the state.
 He also voted down other bills such as NSW Parliament bill to legalise same-sex marriage in 2014 and the assisted dying bill in parliament in November 2017.

 Wong has been reported as a prolific fundraiser for the Labor Party through his association with Huang Xiangmo, a billionaire with close ties to the Chinese Communist Party.
 In June 2018 it was reported that Australian security agencies detected that Wong was being cultivated by Chinese government intelligence operatives as part of a long-term operation.

 In 2018 it was reported that Wong had been removed from a winnable position on the Labor Party Upper House ticket for the 2019 state election.
 He did not contest the 2019 state election.

 Independent Commission Against Corruption inquiry

 Post his political career, in 2019 Wong appeared before the NSW Independent Commission Against Corruption public inquiry into allegations concerning political donations, the NSW Branch of the Australian Labor Party (ALP), members of Chinese Friends of Labor and others.
 Wong was accused of giving false evidence under oath to the inquiry, including details of how Labor received funds following a 2015 fundraising event.
 At the centre of allegations ICAC put to Wong was that he had secured a donation from Huang Xiangmo, who, as a property developer, was banned from making political donations; and that Wong had engaged in a scheme to have individuals falsely fill out donation disclosure forms.
 At the time of the fundraising event, Wong was a member of the NSW Legislative Council.
+Subsequently, ICAC found that Wong had acted corruptly and sought the advice of the Director of Public Prosecutions on whether to pursue prosecution.